Rescinded [2016-05-11] - Communications Policy of the Government of Canada

 - comply with the requirements of the Treasury Board's Policy on Information Management and Common Services Policy; and

 - comply with the requirements of the Treasury Board's Contracting Policy when contracting for printing, editorial, design or distribution services.

 Institutions must comply with the Copyright Act and ensure that the ownership rights associated with works subject to copyright are fully respected in all media applications.

-The production, distribution and evaluation of motion picture films, videotapes, television programs, interactive videodiscs, CD ROMs, audiovisual and multimedia productions must be contracted through Public Works and Government Services Canada.
-PWGSC ensures the integrity of the contracting process between institutions and private- or public-sector producers.
+The production, distribution and evaluation of motion picture films, videotapes, television programs, interactive videodiscs, CD ROMs, audiovisual and multimedia productions must be contracted through Public Services and Procurement Canada.
+PSPC ensures the integrity of the contracting process between institutions and private‑ or public‑sector producers.
 It oversees contracting, quality control and storage services, while institutions handle all other aspects of project management.

 All film, video, audiovisual and multimedia productions commissioned by institutions must comply with the requirements of the Federal Identity Program Policy and the Treasury Board's Common Services and Contracting policies.
 In accordance with the Library and Archives of Canada Act, copies of all finished productions in film, video, compact disk, audiovisual and multimedia formats must be deposited with Library and Archives Canada.
 Official language requirements also must be met.

 Communication materials and published information in all formats must be well‑catalogued and securely maintained to ensure current as well as long‑term accessibility.